-We photographers claim total responsibility for the image, for our version of reality.
-But the camera–any camera–has its own notion of what it wants to do.
+Furthermore, though we photographers claim total responsibility for the image, for our version of reality, the camera–any camera–has its own notion of what it wants to do.
 It’s always a struggle and often the camera wins.
 I’ve produced so many images that bore little relation to what I had planned.
-(Diane Arbus said “I’ve never taken a picture I’ve intended.
+(Many photographers have recognized this phenomenon.
+Walker Evans, as straightforward a photographer as you could imagine, said “If it works it is almost an accident & the photographer must be aware of the role of accident in his work.”
+Diane Arbus said “I’ve never taken a picture I’ve intended.
 They’re always better or worse.”)
 But sometimes it’s better, so whose complaining?
 Besides, you don’t have to give the camera credit.

 Related to photographic truth is the question of how original any piece of art may be.
 How to separate out the influence of earlier or contemporary artists is one of the threads running through art criticism.
 I mean this not in the sense of work being derivative or the concept of appropriated art, but in the sense of any photographer rubbing intellectual shoulders with the surrounding artistic community.
 I consider the images in this project original, yet they contain a non-original central element: Rigo 23’s painting.
 Does the inclusion of his “Truth” in my image make it a collaboration or a documentary about the painting–or is truth just a word about which it is pretentious to claim ownership?

-We’re just beginning to develop an aesthetic for still photography.
-Photography is perceived as conceptually different from the other artistic media in that, uniquely, it is considered primarily a carrier of information.
+For all the critical ferment of the last few decades, we are, in fact, just beginning to develop a photographic aesthetic.
+It’s still perceived as conceptually different from other artistic media in that, uniquely, it’s primarily a carrier of information.
 As soon as we grasp that information (usually quickly, even in a strong image) we move on.
 Thus we can’t help thinking that an altered photograph has strayed from virtue, from the documentary truth.
 This will probably continue until another medium takes over this function (God knows what it will be, but I suppose it will arise from the digital world) freeing photography’s aesthetics as still photography freed painting.

-Still, in most of these images (as well as in much of my other recent work) I’m trying to add layers of complexity of detail & color that will produce something akin to a painting in the sense that it demands that the viewer spend some time with the image.
-Perhaps I’m unduly influenced by the layers of complexity, detail, color and the emotional intensity of Abstract Expressionism, which is the art I grew up on.
-Although Abstract Expressionism is many years past being the central movement of painting, it is, of course, still practiced, and its vitality still resonates.
-But whatever complexity I’m able to bring to my images does not arise from painterly techniques.
-I use double exposures which demand a careful balancing of found light and color, or long exposures employing a neutral density filter or other photographic mechanisms to approach the real world in a manner that owes little, at least technically, to painting.
-So as I write this I realize that, except for inspiration, perhaps the connection between my images and painting is tenuous.
-The word “truth” lies at the center of my series but there are so many ways to approach it.
-I’m not trying to create a narrative or provide context.
+Still, in this & other recent work I’m trying to add complex layers of detail & color that will produce something akin to a painting in the sense of asking that the viewer spend some time with the image.
+Perhaps I’m unduly influenced by the emotional intensity of Abstract Expressionism, which is the art I grew up on.
+Although Abstract Expressionism is many years past being the central movement of painting, (the Color Field school & many other movements have given it a run for the money), it is, of course, still practiced, and its vitality still resonates.
+Still, most of whatever complexity I’m able to bring to my images is photographic: I use multiple exposures in the camera, which demand a balancing of found light and color; long exposures employing a neutral density filter; Photoshop, & lots of other photographic mechanisms to approach the real world.
+But, in my recent work, the line between the mediums seems to be disappearing; By the close of this series, the photographic portion of the image is sharing the stage with painting; In one image the photo portion has been deconstructed down to five individual letters with the remainder painted.
+So we’ll see how tenuous is the connection is between my photographic & painterly consciousness.

+In any case, the word “truth” lies at the center of this series but there are so many ways to approach it.
+I’m not trying to create a narrative or provide context. (well, I am, but not officially.)
 I just try different visual approaches to the subject.
 It’s my exploration of photographic truth.